Lê Văn Triết: Background

 Lê Văn Triết was born into a peasant family in Trung An Commune, My Tho City, Tiền Giang, a province in Southern Vietnam on 6 June 1930.
-He retired from active politics in 1 January 1999, but was still supportive in local Vietnamese politics.
+He retired from active politics on 1 January 1999, but was still supportive in local Vietnamese politics.
 Lê Văn Triết lived with his wife, Nguyễn Thị Lý of more than 60 years in Ho Chi Minh City, Vietnam.
 They have three adult children.

 Political career

-From March to June 1946, Lê Văn Triết left his family to join the revolution and worked as Deputy Secretary of the Executive Committee of the National Salvation Children of Trung An Commune, Chau Thanh district in My Tho province.
+From March to June 1946, Lê Văn Triết left his family to join the revolution and worked as Deputy Secretary of the executive committee of the National Salvation Children of Trung An Commune, Chau Thanh district in My Tho province.

-From June 1946 to June 1947, he was promoted as an officer of the Executive Committee of the Children's National Salvation Committee of Chau Thanh district, My Tho province.
+From June 1946 to June 1947, he was promoted as an officer of the executive committee of the Children's National Salvation Committee of Chau Thanh district, My Tho province.

 From July 1947 to July 1948, he was Liaison Officer of the Republican Guard of Tien Giang province.

 From August 1948 to January 1950, he was a radio engineer at Vo Power Line of the Office of the Committee Resistance in Tien Giang Province.
 Lê Văn Triết was admitted as a comrade into the Communist Party of Vietnam on 31 January 1950 at the Cultural Party Cell Resistance Committee Office in My Tho Province.

 March to October 1950, he was sent to study at Huynh Phan Ho Resistance High School under the Southern Education Department.

 From October 1950 to 1954, Lê Văn Triết joined as a mechanical engineer for Western Military Factory 139, Party Cell member, Executive Committee member of the Labor Union.

 From November to December 1954, he rallied to Northern Vietnam as Platoon Leader of Platoon II, Company II, Western Military Region.

 From January to August 1955, he was promoted as Party Cell Leader, Electromechanical Repairman of the Department of Chemical Engineering Testing, under the Ministry of Industry and Trade.

 From August 1955 to March 1956, Lê Văn Triết became Party Cell Leader, sent by the organization to study foreign languages at the Foreign Language School within the Ministry of Industry, as well as participating as a mechanical engineering intern in the Soviet Union.

 From 1956 to January 1965, he was Assistant Technical Officer, Laboratory Secretary, Party Cell Secretary, and the Secretary of the Labor Youth Union for Vietnamese Workers.

 From February 1965 to August 1966, Lê Văn Triết further ascended by becoming Party Cell Secretary, Deputy Head of the Metal Cutting Tool trainee group in the Soviet Union.

 From September 1966 to June 1967, he became a Party Committee member, Party Cell Secretary, Head of the Factory's Technical Subcommittee, then Head of the Technical Department of the No. 1 Equipment Factory.